EddOliver/AggroFox/IBM cloud AggroFox/README.md

 6.-Select Create.

-7.-Wait for your new application to start, then click on the cloud service it contains.
+7.-Wait for your new application to start, it can take a while.... then click on the cloud service it contains.

 8.- Click Visit App URL to open your running Node-RED application to see the landing page of your Node-RED instance.